ARYANKUMAR1/Professional-Networking-Platform/README.md

-# LinkedIn Clone Backend (Microservices)
+# Professional Networking Platform Backend (Microservices)

 ## Overview
-**(Will update this guide soon for detailed setup)** This project is the backend implementation for a LinkedIn Clone application, built using a microservices architecture with Spring Boot and Spring Cloud.
+**(Will update this guide soon for detailed setup)** This project is the backend implementation for a Professional Networking Platform, built using a microservices architecture with Spring Boot and Spring Cloud.
 It demonstrates various patterns common in distributed systems.

 The system consists of the following core microservices: